CESNET/Nemea/README.ifcspec.md

 File interface ('f')
 --------------------

-Input interface reads data from given files, output interface can store data to multiple files.
-Value of `~` can be used to specify the file for the interface.
-E.g. `~/nemea/data.trapcap`.
+Input interface reads data from given files, output interface stores data to multiple files.
+Recommended file name extension for files with captured TRAP traffic is `.trapcap`.
+Tilde (`~`) can be used to specify home directory when specifying path, e.g. `~/nemea/data.trapcap`.

 Input interface:

 Files to be read by input interface can be specified with globbing.
-E.g. lets say, we have multiple data files captured on 18th of April, with names like data.041809, data.041810 etc. where the last two digits indicate the hour of data capture.
+E.g. lets say, we have multiple data files captured on 18th of April 2016, with names like data.201604180900, data.201604181000.
 Following syntax can be used:

 ```
-<file_name> 	// e.g. data.041809 - reads data only from file "data.041809"
+<file_name> 	// e.g. data.201604180900 - reads data only from file "data.201604180900"
-<file_name*> 	// e.g. data.0418* - reads data from all files in directory that were captured on 18th of April.
+<file_name*> 	// e.g. data.20160418* - reads data from all files in directory that were captured on 18th of April.
 ```

 Name of file (path to the file) must be specified.